A year later, Glenelg High seeks to learn from hate crime incident and spread awareness about inclusivity

 Prior to the incident, Shaffer was removed from the Senior Class Night after Burton learned Shaffer tried to purchase an alcoholic drink, Burton said in court.
 Even so, Burton said he “gave him grace” by allowing Shaffer to still attend the senior picnic scheduled for a few days later.

-Curtiss, Shaffer and Taylor attended the senior awards ceremony where they were asked to step out by the school’s administration, were read their Miranda Rights, agreed to speak to police and were arrested.
+Curtiss, Shaffer and Taylor attended the senior awards ceremony.
+They were asked to step out by the school’s administration, were read their Miranda Rights, agreed to speak to police and were arrested.
 Lipp, who did not attend the ceremony, was arrested at his home.
 They each faced charges related to hate crimes.

 During the ceremony, Curtiss had received a scholarship and shook hands with Burton.